-Teaching is intensive during the first year, as core debates and perspectives are addressed through compulsory courses.
+Teaching is intensive the first year, as core debates and perspectives are addressed through compulsory courses.

 The second year focuses mainly on Master's Thesis projects.
 These thesis projects are designed by the students themselves depending on their diverse interests and experiences.
 It is possible to collect data from any part of the world to support such self-selected Master's Thesis projects.Learning outcomes